3. Your Rateable Value and how to appeal against it

 Your Rateable Value

 All non-domestic properties have a rateable value, which is set and maintained by the Valuation Office Agency (external site).
 This value is based on the market rent that could be achieved for the property at a given date.
-A revaluation of this amount takes place every five years - the last was on 1 April 2010.
+A revaluation of this amount takes place every three years - the last was on 1 April 2017.
 For a full list of rateable values see the list of business rates valuations at the Valuation Office Agency (external site).

 The rateable value may change if any physical changes are made to your property, for example, building or demolishing an extension.
 Therefore such changes must be reported to us immediately.
 As owner, or charge payer, you also have the right to appeal to the Valuation Office Agency against the rateable value of your property, if you believe it is incorrect.